pyurips/ferris-ssr/README.md

 **Ferris SSR** is a template for Server-Side Rendering (SSR) that features a system for componentizing HTML elements, passing any type of data to components, and managing application state.

 #### Security considerations
 Note that this template does not include security mechanisms for common threats such as XSS (Cross-Site Scripting).
-Users should be aware of these potential vulnerabilities and implement appropriate security measures as needed.
+Developers should be aware of these potential vulnerabilities and implement appropriate security measures as needed.

 #### Technologies
 - **Actix**: A fast and powerful web framework for Rust, used to build high-performance APIs and web applications.